travtube2006/Wii4KTexturePacks/README.md

 - **Parental Controls:** I had to remake the “Choose a question” section so that the questions are not clickable.
 This was done so I don’t have to turn nonsense textures into 4K.
   - The secret question section is also not 4K (and it won’t be) because it requires input.
   - Fonts are a bit missplaced.

-## Next update
-I have no idea what the next update will be.
-Check the original repo for information about updates.

-## Donations
-I don't encourage donating to people that hide their download links behind a paywall and a Discord server.
-If you really want to donate to the original creator, you can find his Patreon link at the bottom of the README in the original repo.

 ### Fair Use
 This texture pack is distributed for free under the principle of "fair use" to improve accessibility and visual quality.
 It should not be used for commercial purposes or any form of profit.